aklump/check-pages/README.md

 ### Troubleshooting

-Try using the `--debug` parameter to troubleshoot failures.
-Add `--show-source` to see the response source code as well.
+Try using the `--show-source` to see the response source code as well.

-    ./check_pages failing_tests_runner.php --debug
+    ./check_pages failing_tests_runner.php --show-source

+### Quiet Mode

+To make the output much simpler, use the `--quite` flag.
+This will hide the assertions and reduce the output to simply pass/fail.

-    ./check_pages failing_tests_runner.php --debug --show-source
+    ./check_pages failing_tests_runner.php --quiet

 ## On Your Own